 Cause #1 - Amazon Receiving Errors

 In some cases, the problem lies fully on the Amazon receiving end.
-The box content information could be entered, sent, show as successful in Amazon's API (what 3rd parties use to communicate with Amazon), and you are still hit with this error!
+The box content information could be entered, sent, shown as successful in Amazon's MWS API (what 3rd parties use to communicate with Amazon), and you are still hit with this error.
 This will require you to open a case with Seller Support for help.

-Note: If box contents was turned OFF for the shipment, you will not be able to print a packing list.
+Note: If Box Content was turned Off for a shipment, you will not be able to access a packing list for it from Stratify.

-An alternative is to go to your Shipping Queue in Seller Central, where you can download the SKU List for each shipment to show what was in each shipment, specifically.
-This link is under the View Shipment button to the right side of your list of shipments.
+An alternative is to go to your Shipping Queue in Seller Central, where you can download the SKU list for each shipment to show what was in each shipment, specifically.
 You can send this to Amazon as proof, as well.

 Cause #2 - Not Correcting Feed Errors

-Errors coming back from Amazon that we display in InventoryLab are not always being recognized or action is not being taken to correct them.
+Errors coming back from Amazon that we display in Stratify are not always being recognized or action is not being taken to correct them.

-This results in having a failed feed - ie: Amazon did not get your box content data for any items in that feed.
+This results in having a failed feed, meaning that Amazon did not get your box content data for any items in that feed.

-If InventoryLab presents an error to you, it is crucial that you correct the error and resend the Updated Box Content Information while your shipment is still in Working Status so that your data can be accepted and successfully received by Amazon.
+If Stratify presents an error to you instead of the Success message, it is crucial that you correct the error and transmit the updated box content information while your shipment is still in "Working" status so that your data can be accepted and successfully received by Amazon.

 The errors will appear usually within 60 seconds from the time you click the Transmit Boxes or Transmit All Boxes to Seller Central button on the Box Content page of your workflow and will pop up on your screen.